Óscar Valdez

 Óscar Rafael Valdez Fierro Jr. (born 22 December 1990) is a Mexican professional boxer.
-He is a former two weight world champion, holding the WBC super featherweight title from 2021 to 2022, and the WBO featherweight title from 2016 to 2019.
-Valdez qualified for the 2008 Olympics at the age of 17 and became the first Mexican Youth World Champion.
+He is a former world champion in two weight classes, having held the World Boxing Organization (WBO) featherweight title from 2016 to 2019, and the World Boxing Council (WBC) super featherweight title from 2021 to 2022.
+As an amateur boxer, Valdez qualified for the 2008 Olympics at the age of 17 and became the first Mexican Youth World Champion.
 Four years later, he qualified for the 2012 Summer Olympics.

 Valdez is known for his aggressive fighting style, punching power and combination punching.
-He holds a 77% knockout-to-win percentage.
+He holds a 72% knockout-to-win percentage.

 Amateur career

-At age 17, Valdez came to upset 2007 PanAm champion Carlos Cuadras at the semifinal of the 2007 National Championships and winning the bantamweight championship in his next bout.
+At age 17, Valdez upset 2007 PanAm champion Carlos Cuadras in the semifinal of the 2007 National Championships and won the bantamweight championship in his next bout.

-At the Olympic qualifier he edged out Brazilian James Pereira in the semifinal and got one of two votes even though he lost in the final to Yankiel León, getting a silver medal and a pass to the Beijing Olympics with only 3 international bouts in his record.
+At the Olympic qualifier, he edged out Brazilian James Pereira in the semifinal and got one of two votes even though he lost in the final to Cuba's Yankiel León, getting a silver medal and a pass to the Beijing Olympics with only 3 international bouts under his belt.

-In Beijing however, he ran right into eventual gold medal winner Enkhbatyn Badar-Uugan and lost his first bout 4–15.
+In Beijing however, he ran right into the eventual gold medal winner Enkhbatyn Badar-Uugan of Mongolia and lost his first bout 4–15.